-Apprentice Isabella proud to support customers during testing times
+Apprentice Isabella Beard is proud to support customers during testing times

 Despite the sudden switch from the office to home working following the outbreak of Covid-19, Isabella Beard has relished every moment of her apprenticeship.